 Back when the Nintendo Switch was first released, we didn’t know whether there’d be enough games beyond The Legend of Zelda: Breath of the Wild to keep us entertained.
-Boy were we wrong!
+How wrong we were.
 Here’s our guide to the best Nintendo Switch games.

 More than 1,000 games later – including many, many gems in the mix – the Switch has proven to be an absolutely essential console.
 Nintendo has pumped the system full of great exclusives, but it also has many of greatest picks from other platforms including a treasure trove of indie favourites.